Rulebook and portfolio

 - Experiment: temporary deliverable for learning, can be upgraded later

-The litmus test is simple: If you remove the deliverable tomorrow — do you know who would miss it, and do they know who to call?
+The litmus test: If you remove the deliverable tomorrow, do you know who would miss it?
+Do they know who to call?

-Once you have a language (product/component/experiment), you can also manage the portfolio.
-Here are two practical steps that often deliver the most impact per calorie:
+Once you have a language, you can manage the portfolio.
+Two steps that deliver the most impact per calorie:

 - Give product status to the few things that are actually important and shared.